 The DAXI contains 128-bit line buffers (4 x 32-bit), which buffers both reads and writes.
+Programmable read/write aging and replacement policy is also supported.

-As mentioned in Section 4.2 on page 71, data accesses over the AHB-D bus to various memory types/ regions using the DAXI are the following:
+As mentioned in Section 4.2 on page 63, data accesses over the AHB-D bus to various memory types/ regions using the DAXI are the following: